pmkruyen/dearscholar/readme.md

 A low-quality icon of the app for internal use only.

 ### What about the push-notification files?
-Currently, DearScholar uses Google's Firebase to get the push notifications working.
-To get this running, the google-service.json and googleService-Info.plist file should be added to the main folder and, besides the push.js file should be configured (marked with *** in push.js).
 Because of security issues, these files and configurations are excluded from this public repro.
 Contact the main author if you want to contribute to enhance the push notification capabilities of DearScholar.

 ## Structure of dearscholar.js, the heart of the app
 1) **Framework7 functions**